angelocandari/frontend-nanodegree-neighborhoodmap/README.md

       title: title, //Sets the name.
       animation: google.maps.Animation.DROP, //Animates entrance of markers.
       icon: defaultIcon, //Sets the color of each icon.
-      id: i //Sets the id of each marker correspoding the index of the markers.
+      id: i //Sets the id of each marker corresponding the index of the markers.
     });

-    markers.push(marker); //Pushes each marker to our markers array. bounds.extend(marker.position); //Extends the map to include all markers. marker.addListener("click", function() { //Sets click listner for markers.
+    markers.push(marker); //Pushes each marker to our markers array. bounds.extend(marker.position); //Extends the map to include all markers. marker.addListener("click", function() { //Sets click listener for markers.
     //Encapsulate each marker with f that sets its infowindow. populateInfoWindow(this, largeInfoWindow, contentString);
     });